pprados/virtual-dataframe/README.md

 inspired by [dask](https://www.dask.org/).
 Then, it is possible to write one code, and use it in differents environnements and frameworks.

+This project is essentially a back-port of "Dask+Cudf" to others frameworks.

 To reduce the confusion, you must use the classes `VDataFrame` and `VSeries` (The prefix `V` is for *Virtual*).
 These classes propose the methods `.to_pandas()` and `.compute()` for each version.
 And a new `@delayed` annotation can be use, with or without Dask.